 Macaroni salad is the perfect side dish for casual summer eating.
 This easy creamy curried macaroni salad recipe is a twist on an old classic.

 Macaroni salad/Noodle salad/Pasta salad.
 Whatever you call it, I love it.
-Macaroni salad reminds me of my childhood and hot summer days spent with family.
-I’m pretty sure my mom was the queen of all macaroni salads when I was young because hot damn, that woman knew how to knock one together.
+Any pasta salad reminds me of my childhood and hot summer days spent with family.
+I’m pretty sure my mom was the queen of all summer salads when I was young because hot damn, that woman knew how to knock them together.
 And because of that, macaroni salads were a staple at pretty much all of our braais (barbecues/cook outs/summer gatherings).

 Afrikaans people have a special talent for working sweetened condensed milk into savoury foods.
 It’s very weird.
 But in this salad, it is genius.
 The condensed milk adds serious creaminess and just the right amount of sweetness to the curried salad dressing.
 (So no need to add honey or other sweeteners usually used in mayo-based dressings.)